Nishaant2000/ece5831-2025-final-project/README.md

 The dataset is automatically downloaded using
 `torchvision.datasets.FashionMNIST`.

-Due to size constraints, raw data files and processed tensors are **not included in this GitHub repository**.
+Due to size constraints, raw data files, outputs and processed tensors are **not included in this GitHub repository**.

 ---